lukshyaganjoo/lukshyaganjoo.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 hello there! my name is lukshya. i'm a first-year phd student at ucsd advised by [Daniel Grier](https://danielgrier.com/). in another life i studied cs and math at the university of washington where i had the good fortune of being advised by [Andrea Coladangelo](https://www.andreacoladangelo.com/), [Stefan Steinerberger](https://faculty.washington.edu/steinerb/) and [Chinmay Nirkhe](https://homes.cs.washington.edu/~nirkhe/).

-i particularly enjoy things in loose and broad association with quantum algorithms and learning theory. also seemingly unrelated, but i think a lot about unitary designs.
+i particularly enjoy things in loose and broad association with quantum algorithms, learning theory and property testing. also seemingly unrelated, but i think a lot about unitary designs.

 when i'm not thinking about cs or math, i spend a lot of my time playing [botc](https://bloodontheclocktower.com/) with friends, [writing](https://ganjoo.substack.com/) and spending far too much time reading [the new yorker](https://www.newyorker.com/). if you're in the same city, looking to chat, or find yourself in need of a scrumptious banana bread recipe i'm always looking forward to making new friends :), feel free to reach out!